-Library items may be shipped to students via shippers who use trackable systems, such as USPS, and via an expedited service such as FedEx upon request.
-The charge for the first item delivered via standard UPS shipping is \$5.50 and each additional item is 50¢.
+Library items can be shipped to students via USPS Media Mail.
+The charge for the first item shipped via USPS Media Mail \$5.50 and each additional item in the shipment is 50¢.
 Papers, articles, etc. (small items) are delivered at a reduced rate of \$1.
-The additional cost of expedited service, if requested, will be added to these fees.
+The additional cost of expedited service(such as FedEx), if requested, will be added to these fees.
 If articles or book chapters must be photocopied and/or scanned by library staff, up to 25 pages per day are provided free of charge.
 More than 25 scans or photocopies per day incur an additional charge of 20¢ per scanned/photocopied page.
 Scan requests can be sent to circulation@pacifica.edu.
+Due to copyright restrictions, library staff cannot scan or photocopy more than 20% of a publication.